 ScrOG is an acronym for Screen of Green.
 A technique that involves threading the stems of a cannabis plant through a grid made from netting, nylon rope, or string.
 This makes it easy to have a ton of evenly spread out colas which drastically increases yields.
 It’s worth noting that ScrOG is a work-intensive technique that demands quite a bit of time.

 Just like it sounds, sea kelp is just kelp from the sea.
 It just happens that cannabis plants absolutely love sea kelp as it helps them grow more vigorously in addition to helping fight off diseases and heat stress.

 A seedling is a cannabis plant that no longer just a seed, but is small enough that people don’t just call it a “plant” yet.
 Once a plant has 2 or more “real” sets of leaves, it’s past the seedling stage.

-A seedling plug is a piece of soft material (usually made of peat) that is made to germinate seedlings or house young seedlings.
+A seedling plug is a piece of soft material (usually made of peat moss) that is made to germinate seeds or house young seedlings.